 March 25, 1965 · Selma Highway, Alabama

 Viola Gregg Liuzzo, a housewife and mother from Detroit, drove alone to Alabama to help with the Selma march after seeing televised reports of the attack at the Edmund Pettus Bridge.
-She was driving marchers back to Selma from Montgomery when she was shot and killed by a Klansmen in a passing car.
+She was ferrying marchers between Selma and Montgomery when she was shot and killed by a Klansmen in a passing car.

 June 2, 1965 · Bogalusa, Louisiana